-- HLG10 inclusive of HLG OETF per BT.2100 [5], BT.2020 [3] color space, and 10-bit sample depth.
+- HLG10 inclusive of HLG OETF per BT.2100 [5], BT.2020 [3] color space, and 10bit sample depth.
 (See also Section 10.1 for information about carriage of HLG transfer function signaling over HDMI interfaces.) - PQ10 inclusive of PQ EOTF per SMPTE ST 2084 [8], Rec.
 ITU-R BT.
-2020 [3] color space, and 10-bit sample depth stream, it is not supported over an SDI interface, and it may not survive multiple decode/encode operations that exist in many broadcast workflows.
+2020 [3] color space, and 10-bit sample depth

+HLG10 and PQ10 as defined herein may be used without metadata.
+This may be advantageous due to the lack of support in Phase A of certain infrastructures for carrying metadata.
+For example, although metadata can be carried in SEI messages within an HEVC stream, it is not supported over an SDI interface, and it may not survive multiple decode/encode operations that exist in many broadcast workflows.
 This is particularly important in Live content production, given its complex, "on-the-fly" workflow.
 Provided that the reference display peak luminance specifications do not exceed the consumer display, PQ10 can deliver a greater level of certainty in what the viewer will see based on the display-referred nature of its design, particularly when highlights or average picture level are very bright.
-This is a result of pixel-encoded values, which are prescribed to represent specific picture luminance level.
+This is a result of pixelencoded values, which are prescribed to represent specific picture luminance level.
 Another distinction drawn between the two schemes is backward compatibility.
 Content produced using HLG can be displayed on SDR/WCG devices with a degree of compatibility that may be judged acceptable for programs and services according to Report ITU-R BT.2390 [6].
 PQ10 content requires a down-conversion step in order to provide acceptable SDR quality.
 See Section 11 below for a deeper discussion of backward compatibility, including the pros, cons and open questions that apply to various possible methods.